TheOdinProject/curriculum/web_development_101/testing_basics.md

 ## Assignment:

 1. Get a real-life perspective on why tests are so important by watching [this video](http://www.youtube.com/watch?v=nBtO1UOK9Hs) by Nell Shamrell.
 Some of the vocabulary may be stuff you haven't heard before (like "stubs" and "mocks"), but just absorb the message.
 1. Do the [Introductory RSpec level](http://rspec.codeschool.com/levels/1) from Code School to become more familiar with Ruby's RSpec test framework.
-Note for Windows users: As of September 2014, the current version of rspec is broken in Windows.
-If you want to follow along on your own computer, when installing the gem, instead of "gem install rspec", type "gem install rspec -v 2.14.1" instead.

 ## Additional Resources